 Please check your car insurance policy.

 It is recommended that you avoid driving for three to four weeks as this can aggravate your leg pain.
-When you do start to drive, please ensure you can perform an emergency stop.
+When you do start, please ensure you can perform an emergency stop, safely without pain.

 Sports